cdmgtri/NIEM.github.io/reference/artifacts/releases/release/index.md

 ## Overview

 A NIEM release is a coherent set of schemas and supporting artifacts representing a specific version of the NIEM data model.
 Each release is produced in collaboration with the [NIEM Business Architecture Committee]({{site.data.links.nbac}}) (NBAC), the [NIEM Technical Architecture Committee]({{site.data.links.ntac}}) (NTAC), and the general NIEM community.

+The schemas are the authoritative source for the published content.

 > Visit [this link](../../niem-releases/) to find out more about the current release.
 {:.note}